Tier 2 Sponsor License

 Sponsor licence requirements

 In order to sponsor applicants, an employer will need to be on the register of licenced sponsors with UK Visas and Immigration.
-The Tier 2 Registration process can be quite difficult.
-In many cases, you will have to also do the resident labour market test.
-The employer will need to submit an online application and provide a number of original documents to apply for a Tier 2 Sponsor licence and must accept a considerable number of responsibilities as a Tier 2 Sponsor.
+The Sponsor License registration process can be quite difficult.
+The employer will need to submit an online application and provide a number of original documents to apply for a Skilled Worker Sponsor licence and must accept a considerable number of responsibilities as a Licensed Sponsor.
 Typical documents include the following::

 You must be a genuine organisation (such as a corporation or a limited liability partnership), or a sole trader.